 Price of the Clinic

 Amigos de Animales has charged $10 per dog and $5 per cat for sterilization since the clinic first opened.
-The true cost for the services is closer to $25 per dog and $15 per cat, which the difference is made up in fundraisers and generous donations.
-The vets are guaranteed $10 per dog and $5 per cat and when one cannot afford the service, the difference is paid to the vet by Amigos de Animales.
+The services’ actual cost is closer to $25 per dog and $15 per cat, in which the difference is made up of fundraisers and generous donations.
+The vets are guaranteed $10 per dog and $5 per cat, and when one cannot afford the service, the difference is paid to the vet by Amigos de Animales.

 My First Clinic

-The clinic was set up in a run down school.
+The clinic was in a run-down school.
 There was a place for the veterinarians operating tables, cleaning instruments, check-in, vaccinations, tattooing, recovery, and waiting area for pet owners.
-Because the clinic is not held the months of November & December due to holidays, our clinic brought in 263 dogs and cats that were spayed and neutered, between 6 veterinarians from both Panama and Costa Rica, with about 30 volunteers.
+Because the clinic is not held the months of November & December due to holidays, our clinic brought in 263 dogs and cats spayed and neutered, between 6 veterinarians from both Panama and Costa Rica, with about 30 volunteers.
 The staff was scarce, the property dismal, the hours were long (about 13 to be exact), but the adorable faces that entered the doors, counting on us to share our love with them, was priceless.

-For a newbie like myself, and being terrified of needles, I really had to get myself into a mind set that helping control the pet population would be sad but it would be well worth it.
-Not only were pets spayed and neutered, but tumors removed, fractures set, and some major injuries were repaired.
-The vets are so compassionate and they do not turn any animal away, regardless of the extent of medical care needed.
+For a newbie like myself and terrified of needles, I had to get myself into a mindset that helping control the pet population would be sad, but it would be well worth it.
+Not only were pets spayed and neutered, but tumors removed, fractures set, and some significant injuries were repaired.
+The vets are so compassionate, and they do not turn any animal away, regardless of the extent of medical care needed.

-In addition to sterilizing the animals, we give injections of B12 for faster healing, Endovet as an anti-parasite medicine, Pendistrep, an antibiotic and pain medicine to help the animals through the first 3 or 4 days.
-Additionally, our volunteers clean the fleas and ticks off the animals, clean their ears, cut their toe nails and we provide a milk substitute for the young kittens and puppies whose moms have just been sterilized.
-Transportation is a big issue and we pick up and take home those owners and animals who have no other way to get to the clinic.
+In addition to sterilizing the cats and dogs, we administer B12 injections for faster healing, Endovet as an anti-parasite medicine, Pendistrep (an antibiotic), and pain medicine to help the animals through the first three or four days.
+Additionally, our volunteers clean the fleas and ticks off the animals, trim their ears, cut their toenails, and provide a milk substitute for the young kittens and puppies whose moms have just been sterilized.
+Transportation is a big issue.
+Our volunteers pick up and take home those owners and animals, who have no other way to get to the clinic.

-If you live in the Boquete area, or in an area where your community could benefit from this wonderful type of volunteer service, I would love to hear from you.
-I invite you to come see our organization and be part of the volunteer experience any time.
+If you live in the Boquete area, or in an area where your community could benefit from this amazing volunteer service, let me hear from you.
+We invite you to see our organization and be part of the volunteer experience at any time.

-Final word from Ruby McKenzie: “Without the support of our volunteers, donors, and our talented vets, none of this could have ever happened.
-It has been so wonderful to not have large packs of starving stray dogs roaming the streets of Boquete”.
+A final word from Ruby McKenzie: “Without the support of our volunteers, donors, and our talented vets, none of this could have ever happened.
+It has been so wonderful not to have large packs of starving stray dogs roaming the streets of Boquete”.

-Facts: Today, we have now sterilized over 8,000 animals.
+Facts: As of 2016, we have now sterilized over 8,000 animals.
 Clinics take place the last Sunday of each month.